microsoft/sqldev/_includes/partials/csharp/crudunix.md

 [None]
 All done.
 Press any key to finish...
 ```

-> Congrats you just created two C# apps!
-Check out the next section to learn about how you can **make your C# apps faster with SQL Server's Columnstore feature**
+> Congratulations!
+You just created two C# apps!
+Check out the next section to learn about how you can **make your C# apps faster with SQL Server's Columnstore feature**.